mrwunderbar666/rpi-vumonitor-python/docs/index.md

     \frac{3300mV}{4096} = 0.8 mV

 12-bit seems right, because it let's us control the VU Meter in around 1 mV steps.
-Which provides a quite accurate of the needle at the end.
+Which provides a quite accurate signal with about 500 steps for the needle at the end.

 DACs also have a varying amount of channels.
 So the amount of channels depend on the amount of VU Meters you want to drive.
 And 12-bit DACs get significantly more expensive by increasing amount of channels.